ramirak/MaltraceX/README.md

 <img src="https://user-images.githubusercontent.com/63206167/189479573-a1c6060a-6069-44db-bdae-b3784ef352d5.png" width="200">
 </p>

-## How-To

-- Before you decide to execute any unknown application take a snapshot of your system.
-- Change the scanning path in maltrace.conf to the path you would like to scan.
-- Choose wheter you want to scan new hashes with Virus Total and add your VT api key.
-- The mapping of your system will be saved to a 'hashes.mt' file.
-- After you execute any possible malicious file you can run the program again and check the integrity.
-- The new mapping will be compared to the old mapping and results will be outputed to a 'traces.mt' file.
-- Any update to an existing file or creating of a file will be notified.
-- You will be notified about changes to common registry keys or creation of new ones.
-- Of course changes to some system files happens all the time so you might see many changes not related to the malicious app.

 ## Features
 - Take a snapshot of your system, either on Windows or Linux.
 - Scan your system again and compare against your old snapshot and figure out which changes were made.